-- 1) That there are continuous reminders of the concepts/tools that have been worked on from the beginning - 2) That a renewed emphasis is placed on the musical aspect of the fundaments - a) All lines move forward - b) Individual notes have energy throughout - c) Every fundamental is treated as music as well as a technical/ensemble exercises - 3) Students see the exercises as a demonstration of both individual and ensemble skills - 4) The fundamental period should be as error free as possible and be treated as a performance - 5) Students have developed a good ability to think before they play and while they play
+- 1) There are continuous reminders of the concepts/tools that have been worked on from the beginning. - 2) A renewed emphasis is placed on the musical aspect of the fundamentals. - a) All lines move forward. - b) Individual notes have energy throughout. - c) Every fundamental is treated as music as well as a technical/ensemble exercise. - 3) Students see the exercises as a demonstration of both individual and ensemble skills. - 4) The fundamental period should be as error free as possible and be treated as a performance. - 5) Students have developed a good ability to think before they play and while they play.

 Have students put a list of tools on their stand as a reminder.
 Start (if you haven't before) emphasizing maintenance of a floating posture as the ensemble performs the fundamentals.
-EXAGGERATE THE THINGS THAT MAKE YOU SUCCESSFUL - primarily breathing and posture
+EXAGGERATE THE THINGS THAT MAKE YOU SUCCESSFUL - primarily breathing and posture.

 The following fundamental exercises and their variations provide a large number of choices.
 Working with them on some sort of rotating weekly basis is the ideal.
-Balance concepts using soloists, sections (individual, brass/ww's.), and full ensemble should be emphasized and integrated into each exercise.
+Balance concepts using soloists, sections (individual, brass/ww's.), small ensembles, as well as the full ensemble should be emphasized and integrated into each exercise.